open-telemetry/opentelemetry-proto/README.md

 Sometimes we need to experiment with new components, for example to add a completely new signal to OpenTelemetry.
 In this case, to define new experimental components we recommend placing new proto files in a "development" sub-directory.
-Such ioslated experimental components are excluded from above [stability requirements](#stability-definition).
+Such isolated experimental components are excluded from above [stability requirements](#stability-definition).

 We recommend using